ibrahim0814/books/Zero to One by Peter Thiel/README.md

-# Zero to One: Notes on Startups, or How to Build the Future by Peter Thiel
+## Zero to One: Notes on Startups, or How to Build the Future by Peter Thiel

+### Preface

 * It’s easier to copy a model than to make something new.
 It is entirely difficult
 * The best paths are new and untried